haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Skills Perception +13, Stealth +6
 Damage Immunities fire
-Senses blindsight 60 ft., darkvision 120 ft., passive Perception 23 Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 287
+Senses blindsight 60 ft., darkvision 120 ft., passive Perception 23

 Young Red Dragon
 Large dragon, chaotic evil